-One of the exciting developments in the world of NFTs is an explosion of art and collectable projects focused heavily on raising funds for a range of charities and positive causes.
+One of the exciting developments in the world of digital art NFTs is an explosion of collectable projects focused heavily on raising funds for a range of charities and positive causes.
 Far from offering a small one-off donation, many of the projects are extremely generous, offering large shares of their sales and royalty prices to chosen charities, or allowing the community around an NFT art collection to choose which charities funds can be donated to.

-Unsurprisingly a number of charities have also created their own NFTs to raise funds, and as most of these charities don’t generate art, their NFTs have taken on some interesting forms, which have varied in their level of success.
+Unsurprisingly a number of charities have also created their own NFTs to raise funds, and as most of these charities don’t generate art, their NFTs have taken on some interesting forms.
 Ocean conservation group Beneath the Waves auctions NFTs connected to shark tags, which track individual sharks for scientific research, and rewilding organisation Rewilder.xyz offers NFTs tied to micro-plots of land, enabling them to be reforested; both have created a new income stream, though it is really just a modernisation of existing donation programs.

 The NFT art projects designed to support charity long term

 NFTs are often best left to those with experience of, and a passion for, NFTs, and some of the most exciting and interesting approaches have been the start-up of entire projects, collections, and metaverses with charitable giving built into their architecture.
 NFTs can go far beyond simply connecting a digital file to the blockchain for sale, they can also tie a range of other features into the package; most NFTs include an automatic royalty system which ensures any future sales of a piece will always return a royalty back to the original artist, and equally, it’s very easy to incorporate mechanisms such as automated donations.